Mike Castle: Town hall

 A town hall style meeting organized by Castle to discuss health care reform with constituents was featured on the Drudge Report with the headline "VIDEO: Congressman's town hall erupts over Obama birth certificate ...".
 The story was linked to a tape documenting a few minutes of the event and hosted on YouTube.
 The incident sparked discussion of the topic in relation to the moderate Republican congressman and commentators' surprise at the audience reaction.
 Castle was heckled and booed after calmly responding to a protester, "If you're referring to the President there, he is a citizen of the United States."

 Reporting in the international press on the explosion of interest in the subject focused on the central role of the Castle incident.
 The British newspaper The Guardian reported:But the real impact has been a video that has garnered hundreds of thousands of hits on the web (in which Congressman) Mike Castle, address(es) a town hall meeting on health care in Delaware last month when a woman suddenly stands up waving a bunch of papers ...
 The encounter was a warning to Republican officials how far the conspiracy theory has permeated parts of their party.

-Almanac

-Elections are held the first Tuesday after November 1.
-Members of the Delaware General Assembly take office the second Tuesday of January.
-State Senators have a four-year term and State Representatives have a two-year term.
-The Governor and Lieutenant Governor take office the third Tuesday of January and have four-year terms.
-U.S. Representatives take office January 3 and have a two-year term.